Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: Discussion

 \section{Discussion}

-In the previous sections, we've generalized the standard defenses for the Born rule to DMR\textsubscript{E}.
-In addition to answering a technical question that has been neglected in the literature, we take our results to have several conceptual implications.
+We've generalized several arguments for branching and the Born rule from WFR\textsubscript{E} to DMR\textsubscript{E}.
+In addition to answering open questions in the literature, we take our results to have further conceptual implications.

-First, in order to set up the stage for the generalized arguments, we were required to contemplate, without presupposing a universal pure state, the ontological structure of the Everettian multiverse.
+First, in order to set up the generalized arguments, we needed to contemplate, without presupposing a universal pure state, the ontological structure of the Everettian multiverse.
 For EQM to allow both WFR and DMR, the story about decoherence and branching should apply to both without prejudice.
 As we've seen, that is indeed the case.
-This leads us to see that the essence of the Everettian story about the emergence of a branching multiverse is not a universal wave function that gives rise to many branches represented by wave functions, but a universal density matrix (which can be pure or mixed) that gives rise to many branches represented by density matrices.
+This leads us to see that the essence of the Everettian story about the emergence of a multiverse is not a universal wavefunction that gives rise to many branches represented by wavefunctions, but a universal density matrix (which can be pure or mixed) that gives rise to many branches represented by density matrices.
 According to the perspective of DMR\textsubscript{E}, a pure-state multiverse is a very special case.